‘Let’s get back to business’: Western Garfield County chamber changes name, plans to return First Fridays to Rifle

 Across Third Avenue, Cafe Kape owner Erick Perez said First Friday should help more people and businesses get involved in the community.

 “I had someone come in here and tell me, ‘What events are going to be happening around the community?’”
 He said.
-“Now that I hear about First Friday, it gets me really excited because I think that’s very necessary for the community to actually get involved.”
+“Now that I hear about First Friday, it gets me really excited, because I think that’s very necessary for the community to actually get involved.”

 Name changes, business packages and restarting business events come amid rebuilding time for the chamber, which has set out to double its current membership of 285 by the end of this year, Van Hoek said.